jamesrharwood/equator-guidelines-website/guideline_repos/prisma/items/19_results_of_individual_studies.md

         Did you have to compute or estimate any results by using indirect information about the study?
 If so, give details of your methods.
 summary:
-    text: For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and (b) an effect estimate and its precision (e.g. confidence/credible interval), ideally using structured tables or plots.
+    text: "For all outcomes, present, for each study: (a) summary statistics for each group (where appropriate) and (b) an effect estimate and its precision (e.g. confidence/credible interval), ideally using structured tables or plots."
 ---

 For all outcomes, present for each study (*a*) summary statistics for each group (where appropriate) and (*b*) an effect estimate and its precision (such as confidence/credible interval), ideally using structured tables or plots